bioeconometrician/bioeconometrician.github.io/_posts/2020-09-05-august_reads.md

 * * *

-[^1]: My favourite line from the book is when Kainene dismisses Odenigbo's socialist vision for Biafra. *Kainene snorted.
+[^1]: One of my favourite lines from the book is when Kainene dismisses Odenigbo's socialist vision for Biafra. *Kainene snorted.
 "Socialism would never work for the Igbo."
 She held the brush suspended in midair.
 "Ogbenyealu is a common name for girls and you know what it means?
 'Not to Be Married to a Poor Man.'
-To stamp than on a child at birth is capitalism at its best."*
+To stamp that on a child at birth is capitalism at its best."*

 [^2]: In the same way that *Half of a Yellow Sun* clearly captured the sociological essence of Nigeria in the 1960s.